-4.3.11 Project-oriented studies and study abroad
+4.3.12 Project-oriented Studies

 A bachelor's degree programme may, within the prescribed period of study, contain project-oriented courses, possibly associated with sectors outside the university in Denmark or abroad.
 A project-oriented course is included in the degree programme as an integrated part of the programme's courses or course elements, and is concluded with an exam.
-The university must ensure that the student, during a project-oriented course, achieves the established learning outcomes.
+The university must ensure that the student, during a projectoriented course, achieves the established learning outcomes.
 In addition, the university provides students with academic supervision as part of the course.
 If a project-oriented course is associated with sectors outside the university, the course must be approved by the university before the student commences.
 As part of the approval, the university must consider if the course is academically relevant to a degree programme and can be organised within the prescribed study period.
 In the curriculum for the degree programme, the university shall stipulate more detailed rules on project-oriented components.